AndyLigienza/UdacityCPPNotes/MultifilePrograms/README.md

 ### Intro

-We will learn about severl key concepts for writing larger projects:
+We will learn about several key concepts for writing larger projects:
 - Header Files:
     - Using headers to break a single file into multiple files
 - Build Systems: